 Some relay teams have been racing for more than 20 years and hold a special place as part of the annual race’s history.

 Lisa Holmberg’s family started running the relay in 1984 and continues to hand down the relay legacy and tradition through her family today.
 Holmberg started running the race with her father when she was just twenty years old.
 “My dad named our team Dead Last because we were pretty slow.
 Our team [raced for] about twenty years”.
 Holmberg’s father stayed on the team until his retirement in 2007.
 Today Holmberg’s children are a part of the Kick’n Asphalt team.
 Holmberg participates in the all-women’s team, Marga-Relay-Ville, while her parents Tom and Phyllis Burge still participate by driving them during the race.
 “Every year we take a picture of our current teams.
 It is funny to look back through the years and see all the people who have come with us on this journey”.
 Says Holmberg.

 If you are an elite runner who wants to compete, or a group of friends that want to try something adventurous, this picturesque relay is for you.
 For 40 years the Big Bay Relay has been uniting community members, families and friends, and we want you to be a part of this year’s race!

 A community member describes the race- “That is what it is about: having fun with your friends and family while doing something healthy”.

 Registration fees are $130 per team before May 1st and $150 after May 1st and $170 the day before.
 Registration divisions include five person all-female, all-male, or mixed teams and seven person junior division teams.
+All team members will get race swag, Brook's Running Shirts are available for purchase.
 This year all proceeds benefit the Noquemanon Skijor Club.
-If you are interested in volunteering or have any questions please contact Brent Skaw @ 715.651.1202, or by e-mail at email@example.com.
+If you are interested in volunteering or have any questions please contact Brent Skaw @ 715.651.1202, or by e-mail at firstname.lastname@example.org.

 Like this page and invite your friends on Facebook.